The Future of Brand-Influencer Partnerships

 Case Study: DCB Lab & Jean-Patrique

 After two decades, Jean-Patrique — an established kitchenware brand — had stagnated and was experiencing no growth.
-Then in 2019, the company was acquired by DCB Lab and began updating Jean-Patrique’s very outdated business model, which relied almost exclusively on catalogs and mail-order.
+Then in 2019, the company was acquired by DCB Lab and began updating Jean-Patrique’s very outdated business model, which relied almost exclusively on catalogs and mail-orders.

 The struggling company was overhauled, receiving a new acquisition funnel, business model, and digital channels.
 But a major part of DCB Lab’s strategy for Jean-Patrique was influencer marketing.